aregtech/areg-sdk/docs/DEVELOP.md

 ## Service interface prototype

-AREG SDK is an interface-centric communication engine.
-Before creating a service, there should be service interface designed, which defines API of service, and has following sections:
+AREG SDK is an interface-centric real-time communication engine where connected Things provide services, so that they act as ultra-small servers and automatically form a network of meshed services, where service clients automatically find and connect with required service provider nodes.
+The service clients communicate with the service providers via predefined API.
+The services provide data called _attributes_ and process requests.
+The service clients receive responses as a reply on requests, and can dynamically subscribe and unsubscribe on service data.
+These all are service API, which can be defined in XML format _service interface_ prototype document, and has following sections:
-1. The overview and type of service interface (_Public_ or _Local_).
+1. The service interface overview.
-2. The data types specific for the service or can be exported common types, which are possible to serialize.
+2. The service specific data types.
-3. Attributes, which are the data of services to subscribe on data set or data change notifications.
+3. The service specific data called _service attributes_.
-4. Methods, which are _requests_, _responses_ and _broadcasts_.
+4. The service specific methods, which consists of _requests_, _responses_ and _broadcasts_.
-5. Constants required in service interface.
+5. The service specific constants.
-6. Any additional file to include for the service.
+6. Mandatory includes required to develop the service.

-The service interfaces can be defined in a prototype XML document to generate basic servicing and client objects to extend.
-Developers may extend the generated files and implement required interfaces.
-An example of the service interface prototype is described in [Sample.siml](./Sample.siml) XML format Service Interface document file, which contains all sections.
+The service interfaces defined in prototype XML document is used to generate servicing base objects, which developers can extend to implement service specific functionalities.
+An example of the _service interface_ prototype with sections is described in [Sample.siml](./Sample.siml) file.

-> 💡 The Service Interface design UI tool is in development state and will be available in next releases as a free-ware.
+> 💡 The Service Interface design GUI tool is in development state and will be available in next releases as a free-ware.

 ### Public and Local services

-The following example defines a _Public_ (used in IPC) interface defined for _Sample_ service.
+The following example defines a _Public_ (used for IPC) interface defined for _Sample_ service.
 ```xml
 <Overview ID="1" Name="Sample" Version="1.0.0" isRemote="true">
     <Description>This is an example of defining service interface.</Description>
 </Overview>
 ```
-If there is no `isRemote` attribute or it is set `false` (`isRemote="false"`) then the service interface is _Local_ and it is used for multithreading communication.
-The _Local_ services are not visible and are not accessible outside of the process.
-If `isRemote` attribute is set `true` like in the example (`isRemote="true"`), the service that provides the interface is _Public_ and the API can be accessed from any note of the network.
-Protect sensitive data with _Local_ services.
+The `<Overview>` section contains service interface name, interface version and the flag, indicating whether the interface is _Public_ or _Local_.
+If `isRemote` attribute is `true` (`isRemote="true"`) it is a _Public_ service interface, visible in the network and can be used by any node in the network.
+Otherwise, it is _Local_ and not visible in the network.
+The _Local_ services are used to protect sensitive data and enable multithreading asynchronous communication in the application.
+The _Public_ services are used for multiprocessing communication and they enable connected Things act as ultra-small servers.

-> 💡 If the API of the _Local_ service interface is called outside of the process, the system ignores the call and returns error message to the calling client component.
+> 💡 If an API of the _Local_ service interface is called outside of the process, the system ignores the call and responses with error code to the caller.
 Only _Public_ interfaces are accessed for _IPC_ and can be called from any client software component in the network.

 ### Data types

 Every service interface can have specific data types.
 When a new data type is defined, it can be used to declare any variables, service data (attributes) and parameters of methods.
-New data types are listed in the section `<DataTypeList> ... </DataTypeList>`.
-All data types are streamable objects.
-It is possible to import a common data type in the service interface.
-The import is done by including header file and by specifying the name of the type, structure or class.
-Each imported type must be streamable, i.e. there should be `operator >>`or `operator <<` declared and implemented for the type, to serialize data in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
-You'll get compilation error if the imported type does not have operators.
+New data types are listed in the section `<DataTypeList>`.
+All data types should be streamable.
+It is possible to import a external data types in the service interface and there should be `operator >>`or `operator <<` implemented for the imported types to serialize data in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 #### Structures

-In the _DataTypeList_ section of Service Interface XML document, the developers can declare a new structure with the fields.
-The _DataType_ tag indicates type _Structure_ and the name of the structure followed by _Description_ and the list of structure fields.
-Each field has _data type_ and the name.
-If a structure has default value it should be specified in the _Value_ entry (`<Value IsDefault="true">0</Value>`).
-Each type of the field of structure must have `assigning operator`, `comparing operator`, `copy constructor` (if an object), must be possible explicitly to convert to `unsigned int` and must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
+In the `<DataTypeList>` section of the service interface XML document can be declared a structure.
+The `DataType` tag indicates type `Structure` and the name of the structure followed by the list of structure fields.
+Each field refers to another predefined or new defined `DataType` and has a name.
+The field of structure may have default value, which is specified in the `<Value>` entry (`<Value IsDefault="true">0</Value>`).
+Each type of the field must have _assigning operator_, _comparing operator_, and _default and copy constructor_ if the type is an object.
+The field must be possible explicitly to convert to `unsigned int` and must be possible to _stream_ in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
+There is no need manually to implement operators if the type of the fields are primitives, predefined objects or types defined in the documents.
+Only imported types may need to have manually implemented operators.

 *An example of declaring structure with fields and default values:*
 ```xml